uptonking/note4yaoo/lib-excel-tanstack-table-docs.md

 ---

 # lib-excel-tanstack-table-docs
 - Hooks for building lightweight, fast and extendable datagrids for React
 - A Table Utility, not a Table Component
+# guide
+- Try rewriting your plugin (v8 doesn't have a plugin system any more) as a functional wrapper that uses TanStack Table internally.
 # overview
 - Features
   - Lightweight (small size and tree-shaking)
   - Headless (100% customizable, Bring-your-own-UI)